 Your Home Carpet is too Fast to Properly Practice Distance Control

-Another factor which is affected when you are putting on your carpet is distance.
+Another factor that is affected when you are putting on your carpet is distance.

 With thick carpet the ball will slow down too quickly so your sense of timing and speed of the swing could go off.

 And believe it or not, if the ‘nap’ of your carpet is reasonably tight it is likely to be so fast it would not be allowed to host a PGA Tour event.